Follow the farm

 - Store your pumpkins out of direct sunlight in a cool, dry environment until you are ready to carve or eat it.
 Traditionally gourds and squashes were safely stored this way to provide a source of food throughout the Winter months.

 - Once your pumpkin is cut open it will begin to oxidise and spoil quite quickly.
 We recommend you leave carving your pumpkin as late as possible.
 Should you need to carve your pumpkin in advance, storing it in a fridge will help to slow down the spoilage.

-- Some customers claim spraying the cut surfaces of pumpkins with a mild bleach solution helps preserve the pumpkin.
+- Spraying the cut surfaces of pumpkins with a mild bleach solution can help preserve the pumpkin.

 - The tradition of carving faces into pumpkins was thought to have originated in Ireland where faces were traditionally carved into turnips as part of the Gaelic festival of Samhain.

 - Like many other crops, Pumpkins originate from Central America.

 - Pumpkins can grow to massive sizes and in some parts of the world Pumpkin growing is a competitive sport.
 In 2016 a world record was set in Belgium with a pumpkin weighing 1190kg crowned as the worlds heaviest Pumpkin.
 The winners of these competitions can sell their pumpkin's seeds for thousands of pounds to growers and enthusiasts.

 Pumpkin Pie Recipe